 If you have window blinds in your home, then you should be aware that they can pose a safety threat to young children.
-Here are some tips for keeping your window blinds safe for kids.
+Here are some window blind safety tips for keeping your children safe.

 This information provided is intended as a guide only.
 You should contact your supplier with any queries regarding the safety of your blinds.